jcubic/sysend.js/README.md

 sysend object:

-* `on(name, callback)` - `callback(object, name)` - add event of specified name
+* `on(name, callback)` - `callback(object, name)` - add event handler for specified name.
-* `off(name [, callback])` - remove callback
+* `off(name [, callback])` - remove event handler for given name, if callback is not specified it will remove all callbacks for given name.
-* `broadcast(name [, object])` - send object and fire all events with specified name (in different pages that register callback using on).
-You can also just send notification without object
+* `broadcast(name [, object])` - send any object and fire all events with specified name (in different pages that register callback using on).
+You can also just send notification without an object.
-* `proxy(url)` - create iframe proxy for different domain, the targer domain/url should have [proxy.html](https://github.com/jcubic/sysend.js/blob/master/proxy.html) file.
+* `proxy(url)` - create iframe proxy for different domain, the target domain/url should have [proxy.html](https://github.com/jcubic/sysend.js/blob/master/proxy.html) file.
 If url domain is the same as page domain, it's ignored.
 So you can put both proxy calls on both domains (new in 1.3.0)
 * `serializer(to_string, from_string)` - add serializer and deserializer functions (new in 1.4.0)

 ## License